-Lands needs: 161 hectares (398 acres)
+Lands needs: 161 hectares (398 acres) Net boundary Change: Add 259 hectares (640 acres)

 The proposed boundary changes should leave Caledonia with a surplus of lands in 2051.
 The additional lands represent a logical extension of the Caledonia urban area and will facilitate the development of comprehensive servicing strategies that have to take a longer period of growth into account and preparation of secondary plans for logical growth areas.
+Also, the development of about 94 hectares (232 acres) within the Caledonia urban boundary is currently in serious jeopardy due to land claim protests.
+Development in Caledonia is crucial in meeting the 2051 provincial Growth Plan population target for Haldimand County as it is where the required infrastructure is either in place or planned.